marka2/ics491passwordbank/README.md

 Java applet using swing classes to create the user-interface.

 ## Back-End: (Blake, Jesus, Hendricks) <br />
-Java SQL classes to connect to our database and create/delete information, security checks (security questions, passwords), creating datahases and tables, linking the front-end to the back-end by ways of verifying identity, and adding or removing website data saved on a user's account <br />
+Java SQL classes to connect to our database and create/delete information, security checks (security questions, passwords), creating databases and tables, linking the front-end to the back-end by ways of verifying identity, and adding or removing website data saved on a user's account <br />
 *Currently in the works!*